Vijendrachar-Mulgund/SESC-Labs/README.md

 ### ✔ Week One - Installation of JAVA JDK, IDE and Setting up of Finance and Library Microservices

-### ✔ Week Two - Dependency Injection demo project
+### ✔ Week Two - Strong Coupling, Loose Coupling with Dependency Injection and Factory Pattern demo projects

 This document will be refreshed weekly following the conclusion of each lab session.